RLAlpha49/WCTC-Esports-MMR/README.md

 ## How to Run

 1. Install dependencies with `npm install`.
-2. Start the server with `node Main`.
+2. Start the server with `npm start`.
 3. Open a web browser and navigate to `http://localhost:3000`.

 Please note that you need to provide your own API key in a `.env` file for the application to fetch player data.
 In format of `API_KEY=your_api_key_here`.